 - Teresa’s Plants offers everything from tiny decorations to terrarium plants and more.

 - Two Green Thumbs specializes in miniature gardening, selling miniature trees, tiny plants, furniture, accents and more.

 Need help getting started?
-Watch this video at HGTV.com for step-by-step instructions on starting your own terrarium.
+See our terrarium how-to for step-by-step instructions on starting your own terrarium.